 But it would have continued to be made through the winter with green cabbage instead of kale.

-If you want the more Americanized version, something that would be more like what the refer to as "Champ" in Ireland, make a regular mashed potato with milk and butter and mix in a generous helping of green onions.
+If you want the more Americanized version, something that would be more like what they refer to as "Champ" in Ireland, make a regular mashed potato with milk and butter and mix in a generous helping of green onions.
+Top with more butter and green onions and you have a delicious side of Champ.

-Boil and mash your potatoes, and if they are very thick, add just a splash of milk to loosen them up a little bit.
+Begin by boiling and mashing some potatoes.
+If the mixture is very thick, add just a splash of milk to loosen everything up a bit.

-While the potatoes are boiling, roast or sautee some cabbage.
+While the potatoes are boiling, roast or saute some cabbage.
 Chop it up and add to the mashed potatoes.
+I roast just until it is browned for these Colcannon Potatoes, follow the directions for roasting cabbage in my Corned Beef and Cabbage recipe.

-Then fry the potato and cabbage mixture in butter until browned on each side.
+Fry the potato, cabbage, and onion mixture in butter until browned on each side.
 I do this in two batches and flatten out the potatoes into big cakes about ½ inch thick.
 Break it into 4-5 pieces and flip.

-Serve alongside some browned Irish bangers or with your Corned Beef and Cabbage on St. Patrick's Day.
+Serve alongside some browned Irish bangers or with your Corned Beef and Cabbage for a fantastic way to celebrate an American St. Patrick's Day.

 This traditional Irish potato dish is especially associated with Hallowe'en when it might be served with curly kale, but is most commonly served through the winter most often with green cabbage.